Motion Video Editor

 Forgetting to Save Progress

-An easily avoidable mistake in Motion Video Editor workflows is losing hours of work due to:
+An easily avoidable mistake in Motion Video Editor workflows is damaged project files due to:

 • Software Crashes: Minimize risk by configuring restore points.